paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-04-03-container_queries.markdown

 Without needing hacks, frameworks that abstract away their complexity will become redundant.
 The ability to define layouts independent of source order will mean we can discard our 16-column comfort blankets.
 I share [the concerns of Jen][11] and [Rachel][12], who fear web developers will port their existing thinking over to these new layout methods.
 To do so would be sorry waste of a set of impressively well-considered specifications.

-I've written previously about how [support for logical properties][13] is built right into the Flexbox (and [Box Alignment][14]) specifications.
+I've written previously about how [support for logical properties][13] is built right into Flexbox (and [Box Alignment][14]) specifications.
 No more having to replace every occurrence of `float: left` with `float: right` to support right-to-left languages: just change the value of a `dir` attribute, and you're good to go.

 Grid builds further on this less assumptive approach.
 It allows us to query the nature of a grid container's content, with functions like [`fit-content()`][15] and values like [`min-content` and `max-content`][16].
 It feels like we've barely scratched the surface of what's possible.